dheeraj-1024/dheeraj-1024/README.md

 - 👋 Hi, I’m @dheeraj-1024
 - 👀 I’m interested in Coding (python, c, cpp, fortran), Machine learning, Document writing in Latex
-- 🌱 I’m currently learning Parallel programming
+- 🌱 I’m currently learning Machine Learning on GPUs. :)
-- 💞️ I’m looking to collaborate on image analysis

 <!---
 dheeraj-1024/dheeraj-1024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.